KBALDE/Readmiz-md/Assistant-APIs.md

 We will start by understanding what OpenAI Assistant API offer.

-### Assistant API : give it a name and instruction.
+**Assistant API** : give it a name and instruction.
 You can let it use tools like code interpreter, Retrieval, and Function Calling.
 - Code interepreter is a packeged tool that help you use python libraries to deliver compute and graphics.
 - Retrieval is a packaged tool that helps you query your data to augment your GPT's response.
 - Function Calling is a way of giving you the poissibility to create custom tool and have them being called as needed.

-### Thread, it is a flow of conversation.
+**Thread**, it is a flow of conversation.
 It is created when  a user start a conversation.
 You add a message to a thread.

-### Run the assistant to the Thread to trigger response.
+**Run** the assistant to the Thread to trigger response.
 ```python
 assistant = client.beta.assistants.create(
     name="Math Tutor",